mkaesz/pulumi-python-kubernetes-demo/README.md

 # pulumi-python-kubernetes-demo
-This example deploy a GKE cluster and a simple website application onto it by using Pulumi and Python.
+This example deploys a GKE cluster and a simple website application onto it by using Pulumi and Python.

 ## Prerequisites